samuelqy/uottawa-projectx21/baseline_model/readMe.txt

 To use the model in projectX:

-1.Dataset pareperation: we need a dataset folder named "projectx", which contains the sub-floder "test".
-In the "test" folder, folders of each users is named with their username.
+1.Dataset pareperation: we need a dataset folder named "projectx", which contains the sub-floders "positive" and "negative".
+In the these two sub-folders, folders of each users is named with their username.
 Within each user folder, we need all their images(.jpg) and timeline(.txt) of tweets.
 Format refered to the readme.md in new_ds.

 2.Build the .pkl for our collected user.
 Just run